-If you’re 65 or over and you own at least 75 per cent equity in your home, you can indefinitely defer your rates charges until such time as your property is sold.
+If you are 65 or over and you own at least 75 per cent equity in your home, you can indefinitely defer your rates charges until such time as your property is sold.

 What happens if you don’t pay?

-If we don’t receive your rates payments by their due date, you’ll have to pay interest charges, which compound on a monthly basis on any amount that remains unpaid, on the 16th day of each month.
+If we do not receive your rates payments by the due date, you will have to pay interest charges, which compound on a monthly basis on any amount that remains unpaid, on the 16th day of each month.